 Our organizing must continue because gentrification, which is a normal part of capitalism, will not end due to wishful thinking.
 These injustices will continue and it will not be a handful of activists who come to the rescue.
 We must continue to struggle in solidarity with our community and always always always, Serve the People!

-List of keywords to define
+List of keywords

 - Aspects- In order to understand a tree, we must understand its branches.
 When discussing aspects we are analyzing the branches in order to better understand a tree.
 In order to understand an argument it’s important to understand all its aspects.

 - Capitalist System- People need to eat, need shelter, and other basic necessities.
 Throughout human history human beings have had different systems of reproducing themselves (slavery, feudalism, etc.) For the past 500 years we have lived under capitalism.

 - Class Analysis- Under capitalism there are many classes.
 In essence, there is an oppressed class and an oppressor class.
 For example, in order for their to be a rich there has to be a poor.
 Any analysis on society inherently has a class analysis, even when seeking to be unbiased.
 STPLA’s class analysis will always be with the oppressed in struggling for better conditions.